kylinsoong/kylinsoong.github.io/_posts/2016-03-26-teiid-metadata.md

 All ChainingMetadataRepository, NativeMetadataRepository, DirectQueryMetadataRepository, MetadataRepositoryWrapper, DDLMetadataRepository and MaterializationMetadataRepository are sub-class of MetadataRepository, more details refer to [UML diagram](http://ksoong.org/teiid-uml-diagram#orgteiidmetadatametadatarepositoryfc).

-### Metadata loading in VDB deploying
+### Metadata loading

-As [Assign Metadata Repositories](#Assign Metadata Repositories) section, the following is 4 models load metadata:
+Once [Assign Metadata Repositories](#Assign Metadata Repositories) finished, each Model has reference a [MetadataRepository](http://ksoong.org/teiid-uml-diagram#orgteiidmetadatametadatarepositoryfc), it's loadMetadata() methods be invoked, the following is the 4 models load metadata sequence diagram:

 **MarketData Load Metadata**